-If you use this communication method, the data specified in your message (for example, first name, last name, address), but at least the email address and the information contained in the email, may be stored together with the personal data that you provide for the purposes of contacting and processing your requests.
+If you use this method of establishing communication, the data specified in your message (for example, first name, last name, address), one way or another, at least the email address, as well as the information contained in the email, may be stored together with the personal data that you provide, for the purposes of contacts and processing your requests.
 In addition, our system collects the following data:

-The legal basis for the processing of personal data within the framework of messages sent to us by email is Article 6, Chapter 1, paragraph b or f of the DS-GVO (General Data Protection Regulation).
+The legal basis for processing personal data within the framework of the messages sent to us by e-mail is Article 6, Chapter 1, paragraph b or f of DS-GVO (General Data Protection Regulation).

-If you send us an email or fax, the data that you transmit (for example, first name, last name, address) and the information specified in the email or fax are stored together with the personal data that you provide for the purposes of contacting and processing your requests.
+If you send us a letter or fax, the data that you transmit (for example, first name, last name, address) and the information specified in the letter or fax are stored together with the personal data that you provide for the purposes of contacting and processing your requests.

-The legal basis for the processing of personal data within the framework of messages sent to us by email and fax is Article 6, Chapter 1, paragraph b or f of the DS-GVO (General Data Protection Regulation).
+The legal basis for the processing of personal data within the framework of letters and faxes transmitted to us is Article 6, Chapter 1, paragraph b or f of DS-GVO (General Data Protection Regulation).

 4. Your Rights